Start Here | Prevention | Treatment | Recovery

 4) Addiction Professional Development for Staff

 We know if students are not "present" they suffer personally and academically.
-Our trainings increase understanding and improve response skill sets when confronting the new challenges students face.
-Trainings include:
+Trainings help improve response skills when confronted with new challenges.

 5) Transition Workshops

-Workshops outline what parents can expect in the new year, how to better provide extra support, and how to identify possible use and spot red flags.
+Schools can develop transition workshops to prepare students and parents for the culture in a new school from elementary to middle school, from middle school to high school, and from high school to college and beyond!
+Workshops highlight what parents can expect in the new year, how to better provide extra support, and how to identify possible use and spot red flags.

 6) Youth Campaigns and Opportunities